 It’s astonishing how quickly the room-filling computers of the 1950s have evolved into today’s smart, portable, electronic devices.
-Computer technology has become increasingly essential, and while electronic products have rapidly decreased in size, they have increased in processing power.
+Computer technology has become increasingly essential, and while electronic products have rapidly decreased in size, they have increased in processing power and the impact they have on our daily lives.
 Now fluctuating economic and meteorological information from all over the world can be collected, formatted, and made instantly available to anyone owning these affordable devices.
-This rapid accessibility to information is here for keeps and is constantly improving.
+This rapid accessibility to information is here to stay and is constantly improving.

 Even as electronic equipment has become tinier, it has also become more interactive.
 The motion-sensing technology in Microsoft Kinect and Nintendo Wii video-game consoles, which responds to movement and shares that information over networks, has been hacked by artists who wish to transform data into interactive environments and complex three-dimensional models.
 Artists are able to use this technology to create new computer interface possibilities and to capture and visualize data.

 The suspended grid structure of David Bowen’s Minnesota Artists Exhibition Program installation underwater responds to digitized data from lake waves, which he collected near his studio in Duluth, Minnesota.
 Bowen used a Microsoft Kinect’s camera to capture and record the surface movement from a section of Lake Superior.
 This infrared array of data points created a three-dimensional model called a “point cloud,” which was saved and transmitted to the suspended grid.
 By outputting the point cloud, underwater creates the reverse movement of the waves.
 Standing underneath the structure and looking into the gently undulating aluminum-and-wire scaffolding, visitors can experience the underside of the raw data from the lake.
 A fascinating slippage of time and space happens to the visitor; standing underneath underwater is like looking up through waves that were recorded months ago and hundreds of miles away.